peterbenoit/peterbenoit/README.md

 I'm a **versatile software engineer** specializing in **front-end development** with a focus on **user experience (UX)**, **responsive design**, and **web accessibility (Section 508 compliance)**.
 I'm proficient in **JavaScript**, **CSS3**, and a variety of modern web technologies.
 Passionate about building dynamic, interactive applications, I leverage **best practices** in **UI/UX design** to create seamless and accessible user experiences.
 When I’m not coding, I enjoy hiking 🥾, gaming 🎮, and hitting the open road 🚗.

+## 🔒 Private Contributions

+While my public profile highlights some of my work, the majority of my contributions—commits, pull requests, and code reviews—are done in private repositories for the CDC.
+This includes collaborating on large-scale projects, implementing features, and ensuring code quality through rigorous reviews.

 ## 🌟 Tech Stack

 ### Languages & Frameworks